 - The best cheap fitness trackers we’ve tested, ranked

-Based on everything we know so far, here's how the Apple Watch 6 and Apple Watch 5 are stacking up.
+It's a close matchup between the two options, especially because watchOS 7 is coming to both.
+But based on everything we know so far, here's how the Apple Watch 6 and Apple Watch 5 are stacking up.

 Apple Watch 6 vs Apple Watch 5: Price and availability